groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/qrcode/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Guidelines for Generating and Embedding a QR-Code in PDF Pages"
+    title: "Guide to generating and embedding a QR code in PDF pages"
     content: |
-      [GroupDocs.Signature](/signature/nodejs-java/) enables the creation of QR-Codes in various widely-used formats and their integration into PDF pages.
-Supporting over 10 distinct QR-Code types, our solution can be seamlessly incorporated into Node.js via Java applications, enriching them with QR-Code signing capabilities.
+      [GroupDocs.Signature](/signature/nodejs-java/) enables the creation of QR codes in various widely-used formats and their integration into PDF pages.
+Supporting over 10 distinct QR code types, our solution can be seamlessly incorporated into Node.js via Java applications, enriching them with QR code signing capabilities.

-      1. Provide the PDF file or stream for QR-Code signing.
+      1. Provide the PDF file or stream for QR code signing.
       2. Input the desired text into the QrCodeSignOptions instance.
       3. Adjust visual settings such as color, positioning, size, etc.
-      4. Save the document containing the QR-Code.
+      4. Save the document containing the QR code.

     code:
       platform: "nodejs-java"